taylormoe93/weekend-to-do-app/notes.md

 which sends the objectToSend object to the server.
 Uses URL "/tasks".

 # Server app.post.
-Client Post connects to app.post on server.js.
+[X]Client Post connects to app.post on server.js.
 Uses URL "/tasks".
-We create the const query which will enter SQL code: `INSERT INTO "tasks" ("task:", "status:") VALUES $1, $2);` as well as const values with all the req.bodies.THING's.
+We create the const query which will enter SQL code: `INSERT INTO "tasks" ("task:") VALUES $1;` as well as const values with all the req.bodies.THING's.
 And pool.query (which connects to the database.sql | query <- and -> results).
 Which then has a res.send that sends the data back to the response of getTasks.